 Q8.Define the Minterm and Maxterm?

-A Minterm is defined as the product of Boolean expression where all possible variables will appear once in complement or un-complement variables is called Minterm.
+A Minterm is defined as the Boolean expression product where all possible variables will appear once in complement, or un-complement variables are called Minterm.

-Maxterm is defined as the sum of Boolean expression where all possible variables will appear once in complement or un-complement variables is called Maxterm.
+Maxterm is defined as the sum of Boolean expression where all possible variables will appear once in complement, or un-complement variables are called Maxterm.